-If you do not understand the instructions on the box/bottle, ask your doctor or pharmacist for help.
+If you do not understand the instructions on the bottle, ask your doctor or pharmacist

 How much to take

 This dose will increase over a period of 4 to 6 weeks as directed by your doctor to

-Do not give Cystagon capsules to children under six years of age because
+Do not give the whole CYSTAGON capsule to children under six years of age because

-choke.
-For children under six years of age, the capsule may be opened and the contents sprinkled on
+swallow the capsules whole, the capsule may be opened and the contents sprinkled on

 When to take it

-Take Cystagon capsules the same time each day.
+Take your medicine at about the same time each day.

 How long to take it

-Continue taking Cystagon capsules for as long as your doctor tells you or your child to.
+Continue taking your medicine for as long as your doctor tells you.

-If you or your child forgets to take it
+If you forget to take it

 If you are not sure what to do, ask your doctor or pharmacist.

-If you or your child has trouble remembering to take Cystagon capsules, ask your pharmacist for some
+If you have trouble remembering to take your medicine, ask your pharmacist for some

-If you or your child take too much (overdose)
+If you take too much (overdose)

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13

-Emergency at the nearest hospital, if you think that you or your child or anyone else may have taken too many Cystagon capsules.
+think that you or anyone else may have taken too much CYSTAGON.
 Do this even if there

 are no signs of discomfort or poisoning.

 You may need urgent medical attention.

 Symptoms of an overdose may include vomiting, dehydration, feeling of tiredness, drowsiness,

-While you or your child are taking Cystagon capsules
+While you are taking CYSTAGON

 Things you or your child must do

 If you are about to be started on any new medicine, remind your doctor and pharmacist

-Tell any other doctors, dentists, and pharmacists who treat you that you are taking this medicine.
+Tell any other doctors, dentists, and pharmacists who treat you that you are taking

-important electrolytes lost through the kidneys.
+to replace important electrolytes lost through the kidneys.
 It is important to take

-is missed, do not take or give extra doses to make up for the missed dose.
-If several
+is missed, do not take extra doses to make up for the missed dose.
+If several doses

-Regular blood tests to measure the amount of cystine inside white blood cells
+Regular blood tests to measure the amount of cystine present inside white blood cells

-Regular blood and urine tests to measure the levels of the body's important electrolytes are also necessary to help your doctor correctly adjust the doses of these supplements.
+Regular blood and urine tests are also necessary to measure the levels of various

+important electrolytes to help your doctor correctly adjust the doses of these supplements.

-Follow your doctor's advice about tests needed to find out if unwanted serious side effects are occurring.
-The tests are
+Follow your doctor's advice about tests that are needed to find out if any unwanted

-very important because serious side effects can occur.
-Ask your or your child's doctor to explain the warning signs of the
+effects can occur.
+Ask your doctor to explain the warning signs of the serious side

-Things you or your child must not do
+Things you must not do

-Do not give your or your child's medicine to anyone else, even if they have the same condition as you or your child.
+Do not give your medicine to anyone else, even if they have the same condition as

-Do not stop taking Cystagon capsules or change the dosage without checking with your doctor.
+Do not stop taking your medicine or change the dosage without checking with your doctor.

 Things to be careful of

-do not drive, operate machinery or do anything else that could be
+these symptoms, do not drive, operate machinery or do anything else that could be

 Children should be careful when riding bicycles or climbing trees.

-If you or your child feels light-headed, dizzy or faint when getting out of bed or standing up, get
+If you feel light-headed, dizzy or faint when getting out of bed or standing up, get

-Tell your doctor or pharmacist as soon as possible if you or your child does not feel well while taking Cystagon capsules.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you

 get some of the side effects.

-Do not be alarmed by the following list of possible side effects.
-You may not experience any of them.
+Do not be alarmed by the following lists of possible side effects.
+You may not experience

-Loss of appetite
+loss of appetite

-Unpleasant breath odour
+unpleasant breath odour